abhijangda/fastkron/documents/api.md

                       uint32_t Ps[], uint32_t Qs[],
                       double* X, fastKronOp opX,
                       double* Fs[], fastKronOp opFs,
-                      double* Y,
+                      double* Z,
                       double alpha, double beta,
-                      double *Z,
+                      double *Y,
                       double* temp1, double* temp2)`

-Perform GeKMM on 32-bit floating point or 64-bit double floating point values stored in input matrices, $X$, $F^i$ s, and $Z$ and write output to $Y$.
+Perform GeKMM on using 32-bit floating point or 64-bit double floating point operations on input matrices, $X$, $F^i$ s, and $Z$, and write the output to $Y$.
-The function requires temporary storage wh .....
-TODO .
+These functions require atleast temporary storage obtained using `gekmmSizes`.
+If Z and Y points to the same memory location then both temp1 and temp2 must be passed as valid memory pointers.
+Otherwise, only temp1 needs to be a valid memory pointer and temp2 can be NULL.
-Value of pointer to $Z$ can be NULL only if beta is 0.
+All pointers should point to either x86 CPU RAM if `backend` is x86 or NVIDIA GPU RAM if `backend` is CUDA.

 * **Parameters**:
     * `handle` is an initialized variable of fastKronHandle.